manuelinfosec/articles-archive/python-decorator-for-dummies/01/README.md

 <br><br>

 # Python Decorators For Dummies
-## The Best Explanation You Can Find
+## Part One: The Best Explanation You Can Find

 Hey reader,